Deploy Java App With MySQL on Kubernetes

 Step 2: Build a Docker Image of the Application

-To build the docker image of the application, use dockerfile inside the kube-petclinc-app directory.
+To build the docker image of the application, create a Dockerfile using the below content inside the spring-petclinic directory.

 FROM techiescamp/jre-17:1.0.0